 These baked sweet potatoes (with the yummiest marshmallow pecan topping) are the perfect easy alternative to a classic Thanksgiving sweet potato casserole dish and will leave you wanting more!

 Your Thanksgiving may look different this year (and you may even be in charge of cooking more than you have in years past), but that doesn’t mean that you need to skip out on all of the traditional Thanksgiving favorites!
-We’re keeping things super simple this holiday season with fun twists on classic recipes (think: Instant Pot mashed potatoes, green beans, stuffing, turkey, etc.!) that taste just as delicious as their traditional counterparts but are easy enough for anyone to whip up.
+We’re keeping things super simple this holiday season with fun twists on classic recipes (think: Instant Pot mashed potatoes, simple sauteed green beans, old fashioned stuffing, oven roasted turkey, etc.!) that taste just as delicious as their traditional counterparts but are easy enough for anyone to whip up.

 Next up?
 This incredibly delicious, no-fuss take on sweet potato casserole: ooey-gooey marshmallow pecan stuffed baked sweet potatoes!
 Enjoy this one as a dinner side or a delicious dessert!